Startups

 halt_if_cost_per_run_gt_usd: 1.25

-Agentic systems need the same operational rigor as any production service: tracing, guardrails, and incident playbooks.
+Agentic systems need standard production rigor: traces, guardrails, and an incident routine.

-• Workflow-specific copilots with write access: products that don’t just suggest, but execute inside systems like Salesforce, ServiceNow, NetSuite, and Jira—with scoped permissions and approvals.
+• Workflow copilots with real write access: tools that execute inside Salesforce, ServiceNow, NetSuite, and Jira with scoped permissions, approvals, and rollback.

-• Vertical data rights plays: marketplaces or integrations that secure contractual rights to high-signal datasets (pricing, claims, supply chain events) and convert them into decision products.
+• Vertical data-rights businesses: integrations and marketplaces that secure contractual access to high-signal datasets and turn them into decision products.

-• Distribution-first products: offerings designed to live inside Microsoft Teams, Slack, Chrome, or industry platforms, with a pricing and activation path that matches those ecosystems.
+• Distribution-first products: offerings designed to live inside Teams, Slack, Chrome, or industry platforms, with activation and pricing that match those ecosystems.

 David Kim